yulijia/freshman21/README.md

 ### A Summary of Features

-- Provide single column and two columns style
+- Provide single column and two columns layout
-- Simple and easy to use
+- Powerful configure file
 - Comments by Disqus
-- Support LaTeX(MathJax)
+- Support LaTeX (by MathJax)
+- Syntax highlighting

 ### Demo